 Avocados.
 Either you’re a die-hard fan, or you seriously hate them.
 This versatile food can be mashed into guacamole or simply enjoyed on toast.

-Imagine: you’re about to enjoy your own avocado dish, but you notice your avocados aren’t as plump as they used to be.
-Now you wonder: Do avocados go bad?
-How long do they last?
+Picture this: you’re ready to savor your avocado meal, but you realize your avocados aren’t as full as before.
+Now you ask yourself: Do avocados spoil?
+How much time do they stay fresh?